The Revealing, Secret Diaries of a Not-So-Secret Foodie

 Irish Date Cake with Whipping Cream

 This cake is enjoyed by of all my men.
 I must admit I was surprised when my pickiest eater gobbled it right up.
 Traditionally we serve this dessert on Christmas Eve topped high with whipping cream.
 But recently I’ve brought it to events at school and it has been enjoyed by a crowd.
 As a result, I’ve started making it throughout the year.
 It’s an old recipe that’s as tasty as it is unique.
 This was a cake my Great Grandmother would use at the holidays for gift giving.
 She’d wrap and tie it with a bright ribbon, hand-delivering it to folks around town.
 My mom continues on with her Grandmother’s gift-giving tradition.
 What a gift it is!
 This rich, moist cake is wonderful.
 It’s deliciously dense and sweet in an earthy way.
 Dates and walnuts are packed with nutrition.
-Almost makes you not feel too bad when you head back to the kitchen for a second piece.
+Almost makes you feel not too bad when you head back to the kitchen for a second piece.

 Great Grandma.
 Sunday Best on Ridge.